ggeoffrey/Choregraphie/README.md

 -  untangle the web of calls between your applications
 -  plot an history of their values
--  warn you when an the behaviour of an application has changed
+-  warn you when the behaviour of an application has changed

 You have the charge of managing a lot of applications in a complex structure.
 Understanding the behavior of this web takes you too much time?
-Chorégraphie, pronounced /kɔʀegʀafi/, takes JSON as input and give you a set of diagrams and charts allowing you to understand how things works.
+Chorégraphie, pronounced \[kɔʀegʀafi\] (korégrafi), takes JSON as input and give you a set of diagrams and charts allowing you to understand how things works.

 #Screenshots
 2D, 3D or Anaglyph view of the applications's interactions in a **real datacenter**: